 In addition to its role in hormone production and immune response, Vitamin C also has many other important roles in your body.

 Vitamin C is water-soluble, so it is quickly processed and eliminated from your body.
-It is important to take your vitamin C in divided doses throughout the day as opposed to one mega-dose.
+It is important to take your vitamin C in smaller (500-1,000mg) doses evenly spaced throughout the day as opposed to one mega-dose.

 While actual scurvy is rare in modern countries with well-rounded diets, milder symptoms of vitamin C deficiency include gums that bleed when you brush your teeth, tooth loss, easy bruising of the skin, poor wound healing, and frequent colds or respiratory infections.